farhanyousaf786/Mongoose-Project/README.md

 * https://imgur.com/ to save my images

 ## Icebox - Future plan

 * Add editing function to comments
 * add favourites Functions (So, user can save their fav. devices)
-* Wants to add smooth sounds
+* Wants to add smooth BG sounds
 * More than 3 themes.